How-to Guide - Configuring Promotions

 |---|---|

-If the Promotion is configured to Alert Operator When Nearly Triggered, an additional Alert Threshold field is displayed.
-This represents the condition that must be met to trigger the near-miss alert:
+If the Promotion has been configured to Alert Operator When Nearly Triggered, an additional Alert Threshold Value field is shown:

 This completes the Transaction Threshold Types configuration.

-Item Sets are used to trigger Promotions based on specific Items or groups of Items within the transaction, and to confine a Reward to a particular Item or group.
+Item Sets are used to trigger Promotions based on specific items or groups of items within the transaction.
+By using Item Sets, it is also possible to confine the Reward to a particular item or group of items.

-To define an Item Set, select the Item Sets tab and click Add Item Set:
+Select the Item Sets tab and click Add Item Set to create a new Item Set.

 This completes the Item Sets configuration.

 There are 19 base Item Set Promotion Types.
-The information required to define the associated Reward varies based on the selected Promotion Type.
+As with Transaction Promotions, the reward fields vary based on the selected type.
+Item Sets support all Transaction Promotion Types plus several additional types.

 None